-7.1 The building has been designed to utilise the space already occupied by the existing house.

-Therefore, the footprint is partially within ground that has been heavily altered and with a low level of root penetration.
+7.1 The building has been designed to utilise the garden space associated with the occupied existing house.
+Therefore, the footprint is within ground that has been heavily altered and with a low level of root penetration.
 It is highly unlikely that the layout will lead to the loss of trees due to root loss.